kellyfarley/kellyfarley.github.io/source/_posts/2016-02-11-hashes-vs-arrays.md

 ---
 layout: post
-title: "The quick, brown fox jumps over a lazy dog"
+title:  "Hashes vs. Arrays"
-date: 2015-11-12 16:42:24
+date: 2016-02-11 16:08:24
 comments: true
-description: "The quick, brown fox jumps over a lazy dog"
+description: "What are they and when should you use them?"
+categories: jekyll update
-keywords: ""
+keywords: "programming"
 categories:
-- welcome
+- terminology
 tags:
+- hashes
+- arrays
-- welcome
+- terminology
 ---

 When should you use a hash in place of an array (and vice versa)?
 What even are hashes and arrays in the first place?
 Hint: hashes are not at all related to hash browns.